maginemu/boombox.js/README_en.md

 - CORS Settings
     - You can configure [CORS](https://developer.mozilla.org/ja/docs/HTTP_access_control) by specifying appropriate options on crossOrigin, server location and loading.
 - Filterings
-    - Filtering to play different sounds for different environments
+    - Filtering to play different sounds for each environments

 ## Reference information